madhuvanthimv17/CounterChallenge/README.md

 - `exception`: Contains InvalidArgumentException, a custom defined exception handling class
 - `test`: Contains AppTest class with unit test cases to test the core function

+The lib folder contains the following dependencies required for JUnit testing framework:

+- `hamcrest-core-1.3.jar`
+- `junit-4.13.2.jar`

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> The command line argument is mentioned as a value within double quotes to the parameter args in .vscode/launch.json
+The command line argument is mentioned as a value within double quotes to the parameter args in .vscode/launch.json

 ## Dependency Management